KernelFailure/ContentStreamer/README.md

     - List Adapters and models
         - We need to build models of the posts we create (could all be the same or different for different content formats)
         - Need to build custom list adapters that will know how to display our custom post models

+Extending AWS Project - Content Streamer
+    - Find a cooler icon

+    - Right now, the S3 query and the file placement path is hard coded
+        - Allow for dynamic queries
+        - Make available files visible so users don't have to guess/know the paths they're looking for
+        - For now, users should just be able to select a file that is displayed for download.
+Adding search inputs will come later

+    - Right now we have a list view with a custom post adapter in our home feed
+        - Might have to update the adapter and model post class depending on the type of info we get from our downloads
+        - We should be able to get the file name, file size from any S3 download
+            - do some research on all the other info you can get from a standard S3 download
+            - This might be where DynamoDB can help out, storing and serving meta data about our files (date, genre, author, likes, etc.)
+                - Have to figure out how to work the Lambda/AppSync functionalities in order to simplify our read/write methods

+How To:

+- set up the listview with the available content on S3
+    - We should still have the List<ContentPost> variable.
+After updating the ContentPost model class that list should still be good to go
+    - We'd have to check the sample app on AWS and the way that they looped through the available files
+        - Looks like they set up a list of TransferObservers and utilized hash maps